 Table of Contents 1

 Introduction 3

 Plain Language 3

-Stop Health Care Fraud!
+Stop Healthcare Fraud!
 3

 Discrimination is Against the Law 5

 Preventing Medical Mistakes 6

-FEHB Facts
+FEHB Facts 8

-Coverage information
+Coverage information 8

-No pre-existing condition limitation 8
+No pre-existing condition limitation

 Minimum essential coverage (MEC)

 Minimum value standard

 Where you can get information about enrolling in the FEHB Program 8

 Types of coverage available for you and your family

 Family member coverage

-Children's Equity Act 10
+Children's Equity Act

 When benefits and premiums start

-When you retire 11
+When you retire

 When you lose benefits

 When FEHB coverage ends

 Upon divorce

-Temporary Continuation of Coverage (TCC)
+Temporary Continuation of Coverage (TCC) 11

 Converting to individual coverage

 Health Insurance Marketplace

 Section 1.
-How This Plan Works
+How This Plan Works 13

 General feature of our High Option

 How we pay providers

 Your rights and responsibilities

-Your medical and claims records are confidential
+Your medical and claims records are confidential 14

 Service Area

 Section 2.
-Changes for 2021 15
+Changes for 2022 15

-Changes to this Plan
+Changes to this Plan 1

 Section 3.
-How You Get Care
+How You Get Care 16

 Identification cards 16

 Where you get covered care 16

-Plan providers
+Plan providers 16

 Plan facilities 16

+You need prior Plan approval for certain services 16

+Inpatient hospital admission 17

+Other services 17

-What you must do to get covered care 16
+What you must do to get covered care 17

-Primary care
+Primary care 18

-Specialty care 16
+Specialty care 18

-Hospital care 17
+Hospital care 18

-If you are hospitalized when your enrollment begins 17
+If you are hospitalized when your enrollment begins 19

-You need prior Plan approval for certain services

-Inpatient hospital admission

-Other services

 How to request precertification for an admission or get prior authorization for Other services 19

-Non-urgent care claims
+Non-urgent care claims 19

 Urgent care claims 19

-Concurrent care claims 19
+Concurrent care claims 20

 The Federal Flexible Spending Account Program - FSAFEDS 20

 Emergency inpatient admission 20

 If your treatment needs to be extended 20

-What happens when you do not follow the precertification rules when using non-network facilities 20

-Circumstances beyond our control 20

 If you disagree with our pre-service claim decision 20

-To reconsider a non-urgent care claim 20
+To reconsider a non-urgent care claim

-To reconsider an urgent care claim 21
+To reconsider an urgent care claim

-To file an appeal with OPM
+To file an appeal with OPM 21

+• What happens when you do not follow the precertification rules when using non-network facilities

+Circumstances beyond our control

 Section 4.
-Your Cost for Covered Services 22
+Your Cost for Covered Services

 Cost-sharing 22

-Copayments 22
+Copayments

 Deductible 22

-Coinsurance
+Coinsurance 22

 Differences between our Plan allowance and the bill 22

 Your catastrophic protection out-of-pocket maximum 22

-Carryover
+Carryover 23

 When Government facilities bill us 23

-High and Standard Option Benefits
+High Option Benefits 24

-Non-FEHB Benefits Available to Plan Members
+Non-FEHB Benefits Available to Plan Members 63

 Section 6.
-General Exclusions - Services, Drugs and Supplies We Do not Cover
+General Exclusions - Services, Drugs and Supplies We Do not Cover 64

 Section 7.
-Filing a Claim for Covered Services
+Filing a Claim for Covered Services 65

 Section 8.
-The Disputed Claims Process
+The Disputed Claims Process 67

 Section 9.
-Coordinating Benefits with Medicare and Other Coverage
+Coordinating Benefits with Medicare and Other Coverage 70

-When you have other health coverage
+When you have other health coverage 70

-TRICARE and CHAMPVA
+TRICARE and CHAMPVA 70

-Workers' Compensation
+Workers' Compensation 70

-Medicaid
+Medicaid 70

 When other Government agencies are responsible for your care

-When others are responsible for injuries
+When others are responsible for injuries 70

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage
+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage 71

-Clinical trials
+Clinical trials 71

-When you have Medicare
+When you have Medicare 71

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 71

-Tell us about your Medicare coverage
+Tell us about your Medicare coverage 72

 Medicare Advantage (Part C)

 Medicare prescription drug coverage (Part D)

 Section 10.
-Definitions of Terms We Use in This Brochure
+Definitions of Terms We Use in This Brochure 75

 Index

-Summary of Benefits for the High Option of the Health Plan of Nevada, Inc 2021
+Summary of Benefits for the High Option of the Health Plan of Nevada, Inc 2022 80

-2021 Rate Information for the Health Plan of Nevada, Inc. 80
+2022 Rate Information for the Health Plan of Nevada, Inc. 81